 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 The average amount of financial aid received by a full-time first year student with demonstrated need at Penn State Harrisburg was $11,328 in 2022.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Penn State Harrisburg seem more manageable.

 What will attending Penn State Harrisburg really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the Penn State Harrisburg's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Penn State Harrisburg offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

 Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
 Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
 Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.